djroush/advanced-bingo-card/README.md

-# bingo-card-poc
+# advanced-bingo-card
-A proof of concept for a bingo card with some advanced functionality
+A bingo card implementation with some advanced functionality